Once a week I compile the reflections I’ve offered on Facebook into one blogpost. Here are the thoughts from the past five days:

 Thursday, March 22, 2018

 Marilee and I just finished reading A Wrinkle in Time together, for the second time.
 She doesn’t remember it from when she was four, and this time we were both equally riveted by the drama of a family separated by forces of darkness and the desperate hope that love is stronger than hate.
 I wrote an essay about A Wrinkle in Time and the way it–and other books–can introduce our kids to the concept of evil and offer ways to try to understand, or at least engage the topic of, the darkness that erupts daily in our world.
 That essay, along with three others and along with 30 recommended books to read with your children, is all included in a new ebook I’ve put together called A Serious Pleasure: 30 Books for Families to Enjoy.
-This book is free, so please claim your copy using the link in the comments below and spread the word!
+This book is free, so please claim your copy using the link above and spread the word!